 Chevrolet began in Detroit, Michigan, on November 3, 1911.
 Like many of the other big automakers, Chevy’s history goes back to the early 1900s, and since 1911, the automaker has produced over 200 million cars and trucks.

 Most Chevy vehicles are made in the United States.
-GM, the company that owns Chevrolet, employs over 32,000 workers at their 11 manufacturing plants within the United States.
+GM, the company that owns Chevrolet, employs over 32,000 workers at its 11 manufacturing plants in the United States.

 Chevy’s American Roots Are Complicated

-GM owns several brands including Chevrolet, and while it produces many of the cars and trucks in the USA, the company operates facilities in over 35 countries.
-The sources for the auto parts complicate its claim to American made since they come from a variety of countries that include Spain, Vietnam, Russia, Poland, Germany, Sweden, and the United Kingdom.
+GM owns several brands, including Chevrolet, and while it produces many of the cars and trucks in the USA, the company operates facilities in over 35 countries.
+The sources for the auto parts complicate its claim of being American-made since they come from a variety of countries, including Spain, Vietnam, Russia, Poland, Germany, Sweden, and the United Kingdom.

 That number varies depending on the model of the vehicle.
 For example, 71 percent of the Chevy Colorados were sourced from America, but for the Chevy Silverados, only 62 percent were produced in the USA.
 Especially when it comes to vehicles with Chevy, much of the foreign-made parts come from the interior decor and the materials used for the electronics.